 That’s when this Creamy Vegan Mac and Cheese saved my classic comfort food cravings!
 This cheese sauce is cashew based creating a perfectly creamy vegan cheese sauce the whole family will love.

 This isn’t your typical mac and cheese.
-It’s Vegan Mac and Cheese with peas The peas add a sweet burst of flavor to the dish, plus it’s fun to say…“Mac and cheese with PEAS!
+It’s Vegan Mac and Cheese with peas The peas add a bit of protein and an extra burst of flavor to the dish.
+Plus it’s fun to say…“Mac and cheese with PEAS!
 PLEASE!”

 The peas aren’t the only flavor addition to this classic pasta dish.
 Sautéed onions also make an appearance.
 Sautéing the onions first brings out their natural sweetness further enhancing the taste of this vegan mac and cheese.

 How do I make Vegan Mac and Cheese?

 This recipe can easily be made in the Instant Pot or on the stovetop.
 Instructions for both are included!

 My favorite way to prepare this mac and cheese is in the Instant Pot.
 If you don’t own one, I highly suggest getting one.
 It has quickly become one of my favorite kitchen appliances.

 There are 3 steps to making Instant Pot mac and cheese: